Prag8855/aab/content/guides/fiktionsbescheinigung.md

 **Ask for it** when you apply for a residence permit.

 - **During your [[Ausländerbehörde]] appointment**
-    When you visit the *Ausländerbehörde*, explain that you must travel outside of Germany, and that you need a *Fiktionsbescheinigung* for this.
-Bring proof of your travel plans.
+    During your residence permit appointment, explain that you must travel outside of Germany, and that you need a *Fiktionsbescheinigung* for this.
+Bring proof of your travel plans if you can.
 - **With your [residence permit](/glossary/Aufenthaltstitel) application**
-    If [apply for your residence permit online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), ask for a *Fiktionsbescheinigung* in your message.
+    When [apply for your residence permit](/guides/residence-permit#how-to-apply-in-berlin), ask for a *Fiktionsbescheinigung* in your message.
 Include proof of your travel plans.
 - **By email**
-    [Contact the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde).
-In your message, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5]
+    [Contact the *Ausländerbehörde*](/guides/immigration-office#how-to-contact-the-auslanderbehorde).
+In your message, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5] You can use the [emergency form](/out/auslanderbehorde-contact-emergency) for this.

 In Berlin, you can get a *Fiktionsbescheinigung* if...